janlopezdelaosa/janlopezdelaosa.github.io/README.md

 /package.json
 ```

-- With `npm 7` adding support for workspaces, `npm install` from root folder installs dependencies and keeps track of the shared ones.
+- With `npm 7` adding support for [workspaces], `npm install` from root folder installs dependencies and keeps track of the shared ones.

 - The `/docs` folder doesn't contain any documentation but the Web App build itself.
 GitHub Pages allows to serve content from either / (root) or (/docs).
 The name is misleading but just redirecting frontend build's output to /docs results in a better development workflow.
 Pushing the repo also deploys the website.